Disclaimer and Terms of Use

 5

-Reach out to us!
-If after using all of these tips you are still finding the directory to be overwhelming or confusing, please email info@iocdf.org with your city, state, or zip code and let us know what you’re specifically looking for and we will carry out the search for you and email you the results.
+Need Help?
+If you are encountering difficulties using the directory, please email info@iocdf.org for assistance.
+Include your city, state, or zip code, and let us know what you’re specifically looking for and we will respond with a customized list!